iLert/docs/integrations/topdesk/inbound.md

 ![](../../.gitbook/assets/tpdki9.png)

-13. In the **Details** section **Name** field, enter a name eg. `iLert - Resolve Incident Event`
+13. In the **Details** section **Name** field, enter a name eg. `iLert - Resolve Alert Event`

 14. In the **Details** section **Active** field, ensure that checkbox is checked

 15. In the **Details** section **Choose type** field, choose **Edit card**

-16. In the **Linked actions** section, choose the action sequence `iLert - Resolve incident` that you created in the last step
+16. In the **Linked actions** section, choose the action sequence `iLert - Resolve alert` that you created in the last step

 17. _Optional_: You can add conditions or specifications for your use case \(e.g. ticket was closed\).
-In this case an iLert incident will be resolved only if event conditions and specifications match.
+In this case an iLert alert will be resolved only if event conditions and specifications match.

 ![](../../.gitbook/assets/tpdki10.2.png)